masenov9607/Client-Server-application/README.md

 2.Run the test by the terminal with command: java -jar Test.jar

 EXPECTED RESULTS:
-In oder for the test to pass sucessfully in the console has to be printed folling message:
+In the console has to be printed following message:

 Expected received packets: 52
 Actual received packets: 52